 - Global Justice

-A bachelor degree with a 2:1 (Honours) or a non-UK equivalent in social sciences.
+A bachelor degree with a 2:1 (Hons) or a non-UK equivalent in social science, humanities, or another related discipline.
+Relevant experience will also be taken into account.

 Additional cost information